-In time for March is Reading Month, we’re sharing different ways you can help your little one develop a lifelong passion for reading.
+That’s why we’re sharing different ways you can help your little one develop a lifelong passion for reading.

 Pick out a few books to read with your child each night before bedtime.
 Not only will a great way for your child to wind down before they drift into dreamland, it will also instill a daily reading habit and foster strong early literacy skills.

 Give each character a different voice!
 Try using stuffed animals to play different characters!
 Encourage your child’s creativity by letting them act out different roles, too.
 When you bring books to life, your child will be more engaged.

 The story doesn’t have to end once the last page has been turned.
 Encourage your child to talk about what they’ve read and ask questions.
 Have your child add on to the story once it’s over.
 What happens to the characters?
 Where are they now?
 The conversation doesn’t have to end just because the book has!

 Children have an easier time understanding complex sentence structures when they hear it read aloud, so feel free to mix in some chapter books during reading time to help them expand their vocabulary skills.

 Before third grade, children are learning to read.
 After that, they read to learn about other subjects.
 That’s why it’s critical for children to exposure children to books before they enter school.

 Thanks to a partnership with General Motors Company, which invested $1.4 million in our new strategy to get children reading at grade-level, we’re offering the award-winning ABCmouse software to families in Detroit at no cost.